On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Main results

 Let $L$ be an algebraic number field containing all $a_n$.
 Let $E \supset \QQ_{p^2}$ denote its completion at a fixed (arbitrary) prime above $p$.
 Let the $\mathcal{M}_{k-2}{/\QQ}$ denote the Iovita-Spiess Chow motive of weight $k$ modular forms (whose $p$-adic realisation affords representations associated to cusp forms which are new at $pN^-$).
 There exists a map (via Faltings' comparison theorem and Coleman)

-(which is essentially identical to the $p$-adic Abel-Jacobi-map) where $\Gamma$ is a certain `congruence subgroup' of a suitably chosen quaternion algebra\footnote{All this is made explicit in \cite[Section 5.3.2]{sevesoCJM}; see also \cite{sevesocrelle}.}, $H$ is a certain extension of $K$ and $M_k(\Gamma,E)^*$ is the dual of the space of rigid analytic modular forms for $\Gamma$.
+(which is essentially identical to the $p$-adic Abel--Jacobi-map) where $\Gamma$ is a certain `congruence subgroup' of a suitably chosen quaternion algebra\footnote{All this is made explicit in \cite[Section 5.3.2]{sevesoCJM}; see also \cite{sevesocrelle}.}, $H$ is a certain extension of $K$ and $M_k(\Gamma,E)^*$ is the dual of the space of rigid analytic modular forms for $\Gamma$.
 Let

 denote the restriction of $L_p(\mathbf{f},\epsilon,\kappa,s)$ on the central critical line.
 The following result is \cite[Theorem 6.1]{sevesoCJM}.

 \begin{thm}[Seveso] $\,$\\ \textup{i)} The $p$-adic $L$-function $\frak{L}_p(\kappa)$ vanishes at $\kappa=k$ at least of order $2$.\\ \textup{ii)} There exists a Heegner cycle